Frosty54/Fire-NN/README.md

 license
 Fire is distributed under the GNU General Public License.
 Please read LICENSE for more information.

-please see http://chesslogik.wix.com/fire for more info
+please see http://chesslogik.wix.com/fire for more in

-best regards-

-firefather@telenet.be
-Here I would try to improve this engine